amnh-sciviz/amnh-sciviz.github.io/_projects/vr_weevil.md

 ---

 ## CT scans in AR & VR (prototypes)
+In 2017, we produced prototypes of digital experiences across multiple emerging media platforms using CT scans provided by museum scientists.
+Here are some of those projects.

 ### VR Weevil
 Working with Museum scientist Steve Davis, we developed an immersive, VR experience around the CT scan of a root weevil.
 Users enter a virtual orange grove, click on a leaf, and are suddenly standing on the leaf by a human-sized weevil.
 They explore the insect to learn about its wing structure and the fascinating way insects breathe.
 A soundscape adds to the immersion.